Rui Hachimura NBA Playoffs Player Props: Lakers vs. Warriors

 Rui Hachimura Insights vs. the Warriors

-- Hachimura's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.
+- Defensively, the Warriors are ranked 21st in the NBA, allowing 117.1 points per game.

-- The Warriors are the 21st-best defensive team in the league, giving up 117.1 points per game.
+- The Warriors are the 15th-ranked squad in the league, giving up 43.3 rebounds per game.

-- The Warriors give up 43.3 rebounds per game, ranking 15th in the NBA.
+- The Warriors allow 25.7 assists per game, 15th-ranked in the league.

-- Looking at assists, the Warriors are 15th in the league, conceding 25.7 per contest.

-- Giving up 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the NBA.
+- Giving up 12.9 made 3-pointers per game, the Warriors are the 23rd-ranked squad in the league.

 Rui Hachimura vs. the Warriors